-Bullers Wood School for Boys will be a thriving comprehensive school providing an academic education for boys within the locality of Chislehurst and Bromley.
+Bullers Wood School for Boys is thriving comprehensive school providing an academic education for boys within the locality of Chislehurst and Bromley.
 At the outset it will meet the needs of this area by providing a greater choice for parents re: Single sex boy’s education.
 It will also allow for boys within the community to be educated within the borough of Bromley.
 Our intention is to have the school located on school land – St Hugh’s Playing Fields.
 It will be a 6 form entry school, its initial points of entry will be Years 7 & 12 (joint sixth form with Bullers Wood School for Girls).
 Its key features will be:

 - To provide high quality teaching & learning experiences in a modern technologically rich environment within a culture of traditional values, courtesy & respect

 - To provide an academic education with an emphasis on the EBAC Subjects and Sport